 We will promote the principles set out in the Lawton Report: bigger, better, more joined up.
-This will require improvements and enhancements to our core sites in the City to create a biodiverse blue and green thread through the heart of Cambridge.
+This will require improvements and enhancements to our core sites in the city to create a biodiverse blue and green thread through the heart of Cambridge.
 In doing so our work will dovetail with the Cambridge Nature Recovery Network River Cam Priority Area.
 We will see a healthy river and tributaries flowing through their natural floodplain habitats.
 Areas of existing grasslands will be improved, former wetland features will be restored, and new ones created.
 This network will help to restore healthy populations of species such as otter, eel, and water vole.
+Beyond this core area we will strive to create a city that is more permeable for nature.
+We have made a commitment to enhance our own estate to maximise the opportunities for biodiversity.
+And we have also made a commitment to engage and enable others in the city to do the same.
+Building upon our core network this will help to join the dots and connect people to nature, creating a city where birdsong and buzzing invertebrates can be heard and experienced by everyone everywhere who lives, works, and studies in Cambridge.

 The biodiversity emergency is intricately linked with the climate emergency.
 Many of the proposed actions set out below will also serve to alleviate the climate emergency.
 The actions set out within our climate strategy will contribute to resolving the biodiversity emergency.
 Therefore, our climate and biodiversity strategies will work together to ensure we do what we can to confront these threats.
-Where relevant we have highlighted which biodiversity actions will contribute to our climate emergency response.
-Beyond this core area we will strive to create a city that is more permeable for nature.
-We have made a commitment to enhance our own estate to maximise the opportunities for biodiversity.
-And we have also made a commitment to engage and enable others in the City to do the same.
-Building upon our core network this will help to join the dots, creating a city where birdsong and buzzing invertebrates can be heard and experienced by everyone everywhere who lives, works, and studies in Cambridge.
+Where particularly relevant we have highlighted which biodiversity actions will contribute to our climate emergency response.